ahmetb/kubectl-foreach/README.md

 # kubectl allctx

-Run a `kubectl` command in one or more contexts (cluster) based on exact name match or pattern.
+Run a `kubectl` command in one or more contexts (clusters) in parallel.

 ## Usage